 PPD: On the outside of the house the whole facade will be ripped off and replaced with brick.
-The house was clad with a defective stucco like material called EIFS.
-The big unknown with this type of cladding is how much moisture damage could have taken place over the last 20 years.
+The house was clad with a defective stucco-like material called EIFS.
+The big unknown with this type of cladding is how much moisture damage could have occurred over the last 20 years.
 If we do discover damage, it could potentially require costly repairs.
-We have test results that show limited damage around the chimney and we are hopeful it is isolated to that area, but honestly we just will not know until it is removed.
+We have test results that show limited damage around the chimney and we are hopeful it is isolated to that area, but honestly, we just will not know until it is removed.

 B&B: What are you most excited for in the future?

-PPD: I continue to be thrilled at the growth of the blog and hope it continues to flourish.
+PPD: I continue to be thrilled at the blog’s growth and hope it continues to flourish.
 I love inspiring my readers, couples and families to create a home of their dreams one DIY project at a time.
 But in the immediate future, I can’t wait to see this house completed with brick exterior and the inside updated for the way we live.
 We hope this will be the last house we renovate for ourselves.
-We don’t want to move again and our goal is to find more ways to help others with their renovations directly.
+We don’t want to move again and our goal is to find more ways to directly help others with their renovations.

 Thank y’all for reading this interview!
-Be sure to check back as we tackle our biggest project yet and get ready for even more DIY design tips and tricks to come.
+Be sure to check back as we tackle our biggest project yet and prepare for even more DIY design tips and tricks.

 I invite you to follow me on Instagram, Facebook or subscribe via email to never miss a post.